soeanggono/soewanto-gcd/README.md

 ### Compiling prerequisite: ###

-- Server has to be up and running, otherwise, the unit testing will be failed
+- Server has to be up and running with JMS queue installed and user authentication created with the correct privilege, otherwise, the unit testing will be failed
 - Alternatively, removing unit testing for jms queue will solve this issue

 ### How to compile: ###